 Use: All students will be issued an RTC photo ID shortly after their arrival on campus.
 This card is very important as it serves as evidence of the student's membership in the RTC community.
-Students should carry valid RTC ID's with them at all times, as they may be asked to produce them on many occasions including meals.
+Students should carry valid RTC ID's with them at all times, as they may be asked to produce them on many occasions including meals and checking out library materials.
 These cards become invalid, in spite of the validity date on them, if and when students voluntarily resign from RTC or leave the college under other circumstances.